Security & Privacy

 What is never transmitted

 The following data never leaves your browser under any circumstances.
-There is no mechanism in CryptDrop to send this data, and the Content Security Policy blocks outbound connections to all domains except keys.openpgp.org.
+There is no mechanism in CryptDrop to send this data, and the Content Security Policy restricts outbound connections to only keys.openpgp.org and the CryptDrop backend.

 How CryptDrop hardens your security